TheMannu/AWS-Learning-Days/Day-01/project.md

-Task 3: Updating your security group and accessing the web server When you launched the EC2 instance, you provided a script that installed a web server and created a simple web page.
-In this task, you access content from the web server.
+Task 3: Updating your security group and accessing the youb server When you launched the EC2 instance, you provided a script that installed a youb server and created a simple youb page.
+In this task, you access content from the youb server.

-Select the check box next to the Amazon EC2 Web-Server that you created, and then choose the Details tab.
+Select the check box next to the Amazon EC2 youb-Server that you created, and then choose the Details tab.

 Copy the Public IPv4 address of your instance to your clipboard.

-In your web browser, open a new tab, paste the IP address that you just copied, and then press Enter.
+In your youb browser, open a new tab, paste the IP address that you just copied, and then press Enter.

-Question: Are you able to access your web server?
+Question: Are you able to access your youb server?
 Why not?

-You are not currently able to access your web server because the security group is not permitting inbound traffic on port 80, which is used for HTTP web requests.
-This is a demonstration of how to use a security group as a firewall to restrict the network traffic that is allowed in and out of an instance.
+You are not currently able to access your youb server because the security group is not permitting inbound traffic on port 80, which is used for HTTP youb requests.
+This is a demonstration of how to use a security group as a firewall to restrict the network traffic that is alloyoud in and out of an instance.

-To correct this issue, you now update the security group to permit web traffic on port 80.
+To correct this issue, you now update the security group to permit youb traffic on port 80.